 Ignoring Our Accuracy

-SAP resources who have a problem with our research have refused to address this accuracy list which is all supported by dated articles.
-They also refuse to address SAP’s incredible history of inaccuracy.
+SAP resources that have a problem with our research have refused to address this accuracy list, which is all supported by dated articles.
+They also refuse to discuss SAP’s incredible history of inaccuracy.

 Link to the Parent Research Article

 This is one of many research articles on a specific topic, that support a larger research calculation.
 For the overview of the research calculation for all of the SAP topics that were part of the study, see the following primary research A Study into SAP’s Accuracy.